robinashakwa/hr_analytics_case_studies/10_HR_KPI_Executive_Dashboard/README.md

-# 👥 Project 09: Headcount & Workforce Planning
+# 📊 Project 10: HR KPI Executive Dashboard

 ## 🎯 Objective
-This project helps HR understand:
+This project builds the key HR metrics used by leadership for:
-- How many employees the company has
-- Who is joining and who is leaving
-- Which departments are growing or shrinking
-- Monthly workforce changes
-- Hiring needs
+- Strategic decision-making
-- Future headcount forecast
+- Budgeting

-This supports strategic workforce planning and budgeting.
+- Workforce planning
+- Performance tracking
+- Diversity & inclusion insights

+All KPIs are generated using SQL and later visualized in a Power BI dashboard.

 ---

 ## 🧠 Key Questions Answered
-1. What is the total employee headcount today?
+1. What is the current company headcount?
-2. How many employees joined each month?
+2. How many people joined or left each month?
-3. How many employees left each month?
-4. Which departments lost or gained people?
+3. What is the total attrition rate?
+4. What is the gender ratio of the workforce?
-5. What is the net headcount change monthly?
+5. What is the average performance rating?
-6. How many employees will we have next month?
+6. How many people were promoted?
-7. Which roles require hiring based on budget?
+7. How much time do employees miss due to absenteeism?
+8. What is the cost per employee?
+9. Which departments are growing the most?

 ---

 ## 📂 Datasets Used
 ### **employees**
 - employee_id
 - full_name
-- department
+- gender
 - hire_date
 - termination_date
+- department

+### **performance**
+- employee_id
+- performance_rating

+### **promotions**
+- employee_id
+- promotion_status

+### **absenteeism**
+- employee_id
+- absent_days

+### **salaries**
+- base_salary
+- bonus
+- daily_salary

+### **training**
+- training_cost

+### **overtime**
+- overtime_hours
-- job_role
+- overtime_rate

-### **role_budget**
+### **hiring**
-- job_role
+- recruitment_cost
-- budgeted_headcount
+- onboarding_cost

 ---

-## 📊 Key Metrics Calculated
+## 📊 KPI Summary Calculated
-- Current headcount
-- Department-wise headcount
-- Monthly joiners
-- Monthly separations
-- Net headcount change
-- Hiring needs (per role)
-- Forecasted headcount
+### ✔ Headcount
+### ✔ Monthly hires
+### ✔ Monthly attrition
+### ✔ Attrition rate
+### ✔ Gender ratio
+### ✔ Average performance score
+### ✔ Promotion rate
+### ✔ Absenteeism rate
+### ✔ Average cost per employee
+### ✔ Department headcount

 ---

 ## 🛠 SQL Summary

-### ✔ Current Headcount
-All active employees (termination_date IS NULL).

-### ✔ Monthly Trends
-Joiners vs Separations per month.

-### ✔ Net Change
-`joiners - separations`

-### ✔ Forecasting
-Uses average joiners & separations to predict future headcount.

-### ✔ Hiring Need
-Compares actual headcount vs budgeted headcount.
+The SQL script calculates KPIs by combining multiple tables into easily readable metrics.
+These metrics become the foundation for your **Power BI Executive Dashboard**.

 ---

-## 📈 Final Outputs
+## 📈 Final Output Includes
+- Headcount overview
-- Employee movement analysis
+- Workforce movement summary
+- Cost & performance overview
+- Gender & diversity ratios
-- Departmental staffing trends
+- Departmental insights

-- Forecasted staffing levels
-- Roles with hiring gaps
+This will be visualized in:
+- Excel dashboard
-- HR strategic workforce dashboard inputs
+- Power BI HR KPI Dashboard

 ---